ifrommer/My-Web-Site-ifrommer.github.io-/_posts/2019-07-13Python3DPrintPolytope.md

 Programming
 - all of the math challenges above must be implemented in code
-- generating the list of all sets of basic variables (#2 above) - there are many ways to implement this, since I was already using PuLP for LPs, I took advantage of its *combination* function.
+- generating the list of all sets of basic variables (#2 above) - there are many ways to implement this, the **itertools** module being a very standard one.
+Since I was already using the **PuLP** module for LPs, I took advantage of its *combination* function.
 A set of basic variables may or may not correspond to a basic solution, and a basic solution may or may not be feasible.
 Understanding conditions for these and implementing them appropriately is necessary.
 -

 scaffolding